 Notable Colleges That Require You to Send All SAT Scores

-This is the policy for all schools in the University of California system, including Berkeley and UCLA.
+This is the policy for all schools in the University of California system, including UC Berkeley and UCLA.

 Complete List of Colleges That Require All SAT Scores